ga-wdi-boston/js/README.md

 For non-strict-equality comparisons with numbers, boolean values are coerced to `1` or `0` (from `true` or `false` respectively).

+#### Printing to the Console

+As developers, we often want to take a look at the inner workings of processing and just get a read on what variables store which values at a specific time while our code is running.
+To do this we type `console.log("Whatever we want to print out to the console.")`

+It's an extremely effective tool that often gets pulled out before production, but can help give you an idea of what should be being returned, and a good point of reference for debugging.

 ### Flow Control

 Remember how we used node as a REPL earlier?
 It actually has a completely